Antarctica: Empire of the Penguin: Ride experience and exhibit

 Guests enter the queue from the Antarctica-themed area of the park.
 Large groups of riders and non-riders are admitted into a pre-show room, where projections of an Antarctic landscape are blended with 3D exhibits.
 In a narrated video, guests are introduced to a gentoo penguin colony in Antarctica featuring a newborn penguin named Puck.
 After the pre-show guests follow a path to a junction.
 Non-riders watch another pre-show before entering the penguin exhibit.
 Riders choose a "mild" or "wild" ride.
 They are then divided into groups of eight to board a ride vehicle at one of four stations.
 Riders are seated in two rows of four, and restrained by seat belts.

-The vehicle travels around an indoor Antarctic environment, spinning to view a variety of scenery and projection screens.
+The vehicle traveled around an indoor Antarctic environment, spinning to view a variety of scenery and projection screens.
 The story which began in the pre-show continues, with Puck venturing out into the sea.
 When he is underwater, Puck is chased by a leopard seal before resurfacing on land.
 The ride's theme song – "Antarctica: One World, One Family" by Lauren Alaina – is then played as guests watch a live penguin habitat behind glass before the vehicle returns to a four-platform unloading station.

 Guests disembark in an open-air penguin habitat with an air temperature of approximately 32 F. This exhibit has minimal barriers between guests and inhabitants, and is designed so guests can hear sounds made by the penguins.
 A total of 245 penguins and alcids live in the exhibit; species include gentoo, king, Adélie and rockhopper penguins, as well as their Arctic counterparts, the puffins, and the murres.
 The park can change the lighting to control the penguins' seasons.
 A 20 ft glass window allows guests to see them in their 45 F pool from an underwater viewing area.
 The entire experience takes about 25 minutes.
 To minimize odors in the open-air environment, staff clean the exhibit several times daily and replace the 20000 lb of snow each day.